After World War Two ended, Ralph began to work with his son Bramley as Ralph Hancock and Son Ltd.

 Chelsea and beyond

-The picturesque Twyn-yr-Hydd House and the gardens in which it stands are now the home of Neath Port Talbot College.
+The picturesque Twyn-yr-Hydd House and the gardens in which it stands are now the home of Neath Port Talbot College based in Margam Park.
 Through the work of the Horticultural Department and lecturer Bob Priddle the gardens have been restored to their former glory.
 The high walled garden contains many of the features for which Ralph has become known.
 Cotswold stone walls with wrought iron Clairvoyee and an attractive formal pond.

 The planting too is typical Hancock in style.
 These two images show the gardens as they are now (left)) and as they were when Ralph and Bramley created them (right).